emmettna/emmettna.github.io/docs/scala/scala-inmemory-repository-with-cats-ref.md

 }
 ```

-Then InMemory storage can be implemented such way
+Our SimpleCrud repository can be implemented like so.

 ```scala
 import cats.Applicative